arylic/slate/source/includes/_appendix_hexed_string.md

 # Hexed Values

-> Convert a hexadecimal string representation in a human readable ASCII string.
+> Convert a hexadecimal string representation to a human readable ASCII string.

 ```c
 int hex_to_ascii(